coopiteasy/vertical-cooperative/easy_my_coop_easy_migration/README.rst

 Execution steps:

 1. Import SR with the `migrated_cooperator_register_number` and `share_type/external_id`.
-2. Open the SR validator wizard and check the flag `Force validate all in draft` and validate.
+2. Open the SR validator wizard and check the flag `Force validate all in draft` and validate to validate the SR and generate the partner and the capital release invoice.
+3. Open the 'Pay capital release invoice of migration' wizard and configure the journal to use.
+Then execute the wizard thar enqueue a job to mask as paid all the capital release invoices.

 Bug Tracker
 ===========